Floral Design Schools and Colleges in the U.S.

 Associate's Degree in Floral Design

 Associate's degree programs in floral design, floristry or horticulture include core classes as well as general education requirements.
-Students learn about interior and exterior plant landscaping, with a focus on floral design.
-They may also study entrepreneurship, including computer applications and accounting methodologies for small business.
 Students work directly with flowers and the tools of the trade, and they are largely responsible for providing or funding these required materials.
-The curriculum may culminate in an Associate of Arts or Associate of Applied Science.
+The curriculum culminates in an Associate of Arts or Associate of Applied Science.
+Students learn about:

 Related to Floral Design Schools